PengChen11/api-deploy/README.md

 # Lab: API Deployment

-[Click here to connect to deployed site on MS Azure](http://52.247.232.82:8000/admin) It will take some time for DNS resulation.
+[Click here to connect to deployed site on MS Azure](http://52.247.232.82:8000/admin)

+It will take some time for DNS resolution.

 ## Overview